- jsanchezcruz@ucsd.edu

 Assistant Professor

 Jorge Sánchez Cruz is a native of the Central Valleys of Oaxaca and a scholar of 19th to 21st century Latin American literature, culture, and thought, with an emphasis on Mexico.
-Their research shows how aesthetic creations by Indigenous, queer, trans*, and undocumented subjects reflect and are grounded in the racial and gendered paradigms shaped by the afterlives of slavery and colonization.
+Their research shows how aesthetic creations by Indigenous, queer, trans*, and undocumented subjects reflect and rework the racial and gendered paradigms shaped by the afterlives of slavery and colonization.
 Gender and sexuality studies, continental philosophy, Indigenous studies, queer theory, and decolonial thought contour their pedagogy and research inquiries.

 Sánchez Cruz is also working a second project that investigates the re-actualization of colonialism and coloniality in the Mexican South, specifically in the Coastal Region of Oaxaca.
-Developments of this project have appeared in Revista: Harvard’s Review of Latin America and as “Apuntes para un giro queer decolonial” in Teoría Queer/Cuir en México.
+Developments of this project have appeared in Revista: Harvard’s Review of Latin America and as “Apuntes para un giro queer decolonial” in Teoría Queer/Cuir en México (2025).

 Pronouns: any pronoun series